SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 ```

 **Usually right - but wrong for most pin interrupts**
 One approach to address that is clearing the flags early.
 This is a good method for any interrupt except a pin interrupt that you disable in the ISR.
 Non-pin interrupts can be disabled by an interrupt enable bit (usually in PERIPHERAL.INTCTRL), and the INTFLAGS are set regardless of whether the pin is enabled.
 But pin interrupts that may retrigger very quickly (particularly a LOW LEVEL interrupt, which will immediaely retrigger if the pin is still low, but also potentially switches that bounce).
-It is also suitable for pin interupts where the interrupt running once more after you disable it (such as a do-nothing int for waking the chip) is not problematic.
+It is also suitable for pin interrupts where the interrupt running once more after you disable it (such as a do-nothing int for waking the chip) is not problematic.
 ```c++
 // Check and clear flags at start of ISR.
 ISR(PERIPHERAL_INT_vect) {